 The caves here run along the sea cliffs and are interesting and full of history.
 A visitor might see evidence of bats, crabs, huge iguanas, tropicbirds and other interesting flaura and fauna.
 Barbudans have camped in the caves for centuries and have given them names, such as 'The Fridge', which as its name suggests - is cool and breezy.
 Inside Indian Cave it is possible to see drawings (petroglyphs) left by the original inhabitants of Barbuda, the Arawak or the Siboney.
 Visit our history pages to learn more about these people.

 A local guide is essential when visiting some of the harder to reach caves and many require specialist equipment, knowledge and experience of caving.
 Some of the caves cannot be visited at all without permission from the Barbuda Council.
-See our list of tour guides for more information and contact details and they will advise you.
+See our list of tour guides as many of them do walking tours and can give you the information you need.

 Three and half miles north-east of Codrington is Darby Cave, a spectacular sink hole in the middle of the Highlands.
 It is well worth the long walk (45 minutes) to see the huge deep hole suddenly appear in front of you and wonder how it got there - the tops of tall palm trees are suddenly at eye level!
 Darby Sink Hole is over three hundred feet in diameter and around seventy feet deep.
 One side of the hole has been greatly undercut and stalactites up to eight feet long have formed under the overhang.
 The vegetation resembles a mini rainforest with palms, ferns, and lianas.
 On recent visits we startled two deer and found land turtles on the way.
 Local people know this area well and can show you the route.